<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 Top 3 Mistakes Homeowners Make With Their Insurance

-Unfortunately, too many Texans are educated the hard way about insurance, AFTER something goes wrong.
-This is not a good time to find out you didn't have adequate coverage to repair and/or replace a roof or extensive water damage.
+Unfortunately, too many Texans are educated the hard way about insurance, AFTER something goes wrong with an insurance adjuster.
+This is not a good time to find out you didn't have comprehensive coverage to repair and/or replace a roof or extensive water damage.
 It's also not a good time to find out you'll pay a lot more out of pocket than you'd like, even if you did sign the papers.
+Our friend Miguel was stuck with an actual cash value roof claim that is one of the common mistakes we see Texas homeowners make.

-The calculation of how much dwelling coverage before the catastrophe is key.
-When life gets turned upside down in a big way, you want to know you have some "normal" to look forward to.
-Just knowing you'll be able to rebuild your home while you rebuild your life, possessions, and memories is part of why home insurance exists.
+The calculation of how much dwelling coverage you need feels like a somewhat arbitrary math equation.
+And we would like to remind you that it is an estimate and not entirely dependent upon the real estate market.
+The resale value of your home does not necessarily equate to the cost to rebuild it.
+But let's consider that your life gets turned upside down in a big way due to one of those natural disasters we listed.
+When that happens, you want to know you have some "normal" to look forward to.
+And knowing you'll be able to rebuild your home while you rebuild your life, possessions, and memories is part of why home insurance exists.

 Mistake #3: Your Coverage for Water Damage is Too Limited

-What is not sudden discharge?
+But what people forget to think about is water that is not considered sudden discharge.
+Which will require extra coverage on your base insurance policy.
 Think a slow leak over time, say from a drip pan below the attic air conditioning unit that suddenly shows up as a wet spot on your ceiling.
-This would most likely not be a covered event, since it happened slowly over time.
+Or maybe your sewer line backs up into your house causing all of the ick.
+Both of these would most likely not be a covered event.
+Make sure that you discuss water backup and slow leak coverage with your agent to avoid these common mistakes!

 As the G.I.
 Joe animated series used to tell us, "Knowing is half the battle."
 We're all about education here at Insurance For Texans.
 As an independent insurance agency, we've take a lot of time to educate ourselves on why insurance doesn't have to be one-size-fits-all, because in reality, it doesn't.

 We are a unique state with unique regions and cities with unique people getting more unique every day.
-Chances are your needs in Dallas aren't the exact needs of your friend in Austin or Houston.
+Chances are your needs in Ft Worth aren't the exact needs of your friend in Austin or Lubbock.
+That is why we created TRUE Texas Home Insurance.
+It's a comprehensive coverage for your home and life that allows you to understand what you have for all of that money so that you can sleep at night.
+It works regardless of insurance providers since we work with many across the insurance marketplace.

-Topics: home insurance, homeowners insurance, Home Insurance Tips
+Topics: home insurance, Fort Worth, homeowners insurance, Home Insurance Tips, insurance mistakes, TRUE Texas Home Insurance, Austin, lubbock